lovemecomputer/unity-float-extension-methods/README.md

 - add additional smoothing equations
 - options to incorporate perlin noise to the returned value
-- add additional useful float operations
+- add additional float operations(?)

+Feel free to add an issue, pull request, or ping me on twitter at [@animalphase](https://twitter.com/animalphase)!